 - If you struggled to write papers in school, now’s not the time to go it alone.

-- If you’re publishing in English and it’s not your native language, you’re going to make mistakes.
+- If you’re publishing in English and it’s not your native language, you will make mistakes.

-Hiring an independent editor can help with some or all of the points listed above.
-Depending on the type of service your editor is providing, it will dictate the depths to which they will dig into your manuscript during each of their editing passes.
-Each editorial pass, typically two, should have far fewer issues and concerns than the previous pass.
+Hiring an independent editor can help with some or all of the abovementioned points.
+Depending on the type of service your editor provides will dictate the depths to which they will dig into your manuscript during each of their editing passes.
+Each editorial pass, typically two, but can be more, should have far fewer issues and concerns than the previous pass.

-Editors or proofreaders that are not directly connected to a project are better able to see things more clearly and provide better advice.
+Editors or proofreaders who are not directly connected to a project can see things more clearly and provide better advice.
 As an industry professional, I strive to catch every error I can possibly find and provide recommendations on how to address each one.
 The publisher then has to decide which to correct and which to allow to stand.
 Every publisher is different in what they believe is an error or concern that warrants their time and attention.

 Here are some professional and personal tips for creatives and publishers that will increase the quality of your products.

 - “Personal editing” – Once the material is written, you need to personally edit it.
 This should not be the only form of editing you do.
-This type of editing helps you to identify issues with your own writing, writing style, plot, etc. that you can fix before moving on.
-This is a good opportunity to identify potential issues and self-correct them.
+This type of editing helps you identify issues with your own writing, writing style, plot, etc., that you can fix before moving on.
+This is an excellent opportunity to identify potential problems and self-correct them.

-- Read aloud – I can’t stress this one enough!
-Once you are done writing your material and think you are satisfied with your “personal” editing, read it aloud and see how it actually sounds to your ears.
-I bet there are a number of things that need to be corrected that will become apparent during this process.
+- Read aloud – I cannot stress this one enough!
+Once you are done writing your material and are satisfied with your “personal” editing, read it aloud and see how it actually sounds to your ears.
+I bet some things need to be corrected that will quickly become apparent during this process.

 - Hire a dedicated editor – This can be internal or external to your company.
-This really needs to be someone that is not directly connected to the project they are editing.
+This really needs to be someone not directly connected to the project.
 Why?
-It allows them to see your project and vision with a fresh set of eyes.
-They are unbiased and should be free to identify issues and concerns that may need to be resolved; things that you may be overlooking because you’re too closely connected to it.
-As a result, your product will be that much better in the end.
+It allows them to see your project and vision with fresh eyes.
+They are unbiased and should be free to identify issues and concerns that may need to be resolved, which you may overlook because you’re too closely connected.
+As a result, your product will be that much better.

 - Copyediting – The lightest form of editing, fixing any mechanical errors in spelling, grammar, and punctuation.
 Copyediting is the least-expensive version of editing.

 - Substantive editing – Sometimes called Developmental editing, this type of editing will look at the overall structure of your work.
-The editor will consider the organizational structure, how your material is presented, and in what order ensures a logical flow to better aid the end-user.
+The editor will consider the organizational structure, how your material is presented, and in what order to ensure a logical flow to better aid the end user.

 - Proofreading – Copyediting and proofreading are both looking for mechanical errors in spelling, grammar, and punctuation.
 The difference lies in where they happen within the editing process.
-Proofreading typically happens after the layout is complete, but before print proofs are ordered.
-Although, it’s not uncommon for proofreading to occur before layout and again after layout.
+Proofreading typically happens after the layout is complete but before ordering print proofs.
+Although, it’s not uncommon for proofreading to occur before and after layout.

 - Budget for editing – Editing and/or proofreading both cost money.
 Nobody works for free.
 If they do, you get what you pay for.

-- What should editing cost? – There are many opinions on this topic so, please do your own research.
-My research, when launching my freelance business, found that most RPG industry editors charge between 3 to 10 cents per word.
+- What should editing cost? – There are many opinions on this topic.
+Therefore, please do your own research.
+When launching my freelance business, my research found that most RPG industry editors charge between 3 to 10 cents per word.
 The price per word will depend on the type of editing you want the editor to do.

 - Use a proofreader – In addition to hiring an independent editor, it is wise to hire someone to proofread your material once all editing and layout are complete.
-This final step is meant to catch any issues that were previously missed or have crept in during the implementation of editorial changes and/or layout.
+This final step is meant to catch any previously missed issues or those that have crept in during editorial changes and/or layout implementation.
 This will help ensure your final product shines!

-- Be proud of your work – You need to ensure that you hand the editor quality copy that you are proud of and not just your loose scenario notes with the expectation that they will clean it up.
-The editor is your friend and is there to help you turn your dream into reality.
-If you don’t do this, you will likely have your manuscript returned to you.
+- Be proud of your work – You need to ensure that you hand the editor quality copy you are proud of and not just your loose scenario notes with the expectation that they will clean it up.
+The editor is your friend and is there to help you realize your dream.
+If you don’t do this, your manuscript will likely be returned to you.

 - Build a relationship with your editor – Once you find an editor that provides you the feedback you expect and delivers timely results, build that relationship.
 Hire them again for a future project.
 Each of you should go out of your way to build this relationship.
 One that will hopefully last a long time and bring high-quality gaming material to gamers around the globe!

-I am very passionate about my work and spending my hard-earned money on gaming books.
-It’s a total let down to find out that it is horribly written and riddled with grammatical errors that make reading it a painful experience.
-In the end, it doesn’t matter how pretty your book is, or if it delivered on time.
-If it is poorly written and edited it’s worthless—your customers are going to let you know.
+I am very passionate about my work and about spending my hard-earned money on gaming books.
+It’s a total letdown to find out that a book with a great pitch is horribly written and riddled with grammatical errors, making reading it a painful experience.
+Ultimately, it doesn’t matter how pretty your book is or if it is delivered on time.
+If poorly written and edited, it is virtually worthless—your customers will let you know.

 If you enjoy getting your industry news from us, reading our honest reviews, or any of our helpful articles, please consider becoming one of our valued Patrons.
 Please click the banner above to visit our Patreon site to learn more about how you can help support us and be a part of the Boxcar Nation.